Laravel 10 One to Many Eloquent Relationship Tutorial

 DB_PASSWORD=root

-We need to create two migration files.
+You need to create two migration files,

 • Migration file for Posts table